Canada-Paraguay relations

 Canada and Paraguay established diplomatic relations in 1961.
 Paraguay is represented in Canada by an embassy in Ottawa and has appointed honorary consuls in Calgary, Toronto, Montréal, Vancouver and Winnipeg.
 Canada’s embassy to Argentina, in Buenos Aires, is also accredited to Paraguay, and Canada maintains an honorary consulate in Asunción, Paraguay.

-Canada and Paraguay both value respect for human rights, peacekeeping efforts and effective multilateralism within the United Nations and the Organization of American States (OAS).
+Canada and Paraguay both value respect for human rights and peacekeeping efforts, and support effective multilateralism within the United Nations and the Organization of American States (OAS).
 Canada and Paraguay have a robust bilateral relationship, reinforced by strong people-to-people ties.
-This is reflected in the 15,000 to 20,000 Canadians in Paraguay, most of them members of the Mennonite community.
+This is reflected in the 15,000 to 20,000 Canadians in Paraguay, mostly members of the Mennonite community.

-Paraguay is an associate member of Canada’s Military Training Cooperation Program; through this program, Canada makes military training available to Paraguay, improving defence relations between the two countries.
+Paraguay is an associate member of Canada’s Military Training Cooperation Program.
+Through this program, Canada provides military training to Paraguay, improving defense relations between the two countries.
 In the past, both countries engaged in reconstruction and peacekeeping efforts in Haiti, with both contributing personnel to the United Nations Stabilization Mission in Haiti.

 Education

-There are a number of programs and scholarships that help strengthen educational ties between Canada and Paraguay.
-The Paraguayan Center of Canadian Studies helps sustain links between universities, NGOs and government agencies and has worked with the Canadian embassy to facilitate visits to Paraguay by Canadian and regional experts to discuss common priorities, promote educational exchanges and fellowships and showcase Canada’s values.
-The Emerging Leaders in the Americas Program provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Paraguay, to study or conduct research in Canada.
-Between 2010 and 2021, 18 people participated in this program.
+There are a number of programs and scholarships that help strengthen educational ties between Canada and Paraguay, including the Emerging Leaders in the Americas Program (ELAP) and the Faculty Mobility for Partnership Building Program (FMPBP).
+ELAP provides short-term scholarship opportunities for students from Latin America and the Caribbean, including Paraguay, to study or conduct research in Canada while FMPBP enables professors at Canadian post-secondary institutions to pursue short-term research and/or teaching activities as a means of exploring, creating and advancing institutional partnerships.
+The Paraguayan Center of Canadian Studies helps sustain links between universities, NGOs and government agencies.
+It has worked with the Canadian Embassy to facilitate visits to Paraguay by Canadian and regional experts to discuss common priorities, promote educational exchanges and fellowships and showcase Canada’s values.
 In 2016, the Canadian university consortium CALDO signed a memorandum of understanding (in Spanish only) with Paraguay’s Programa Nacional de Becas de Posgrado en el Exterior “Don Carlos Antonio López” [Don Carlos Antonio López national foreign postgraduate scholarship program], which provides funding to attend CALDO member universities.

 Trade relations